Energy Efficiency Tips

 Of all the ways we use electricity to make our homes more livable, heating and cooling uses the most energy.
 Improving how you heat and cool your house will lower your energy bills.
 How much energy is needed to keep your space comfortable depends on the weather, your house, and how you use your thermostat.
 Simple changes can add up to significant energy savings.

 Winter energy efficiency tips

 - Set the thermostat at 68 degrees in the winter.
 If you will be away for four hours or more, change the thermostat to 60 degrees.
 Install a programmable thermostat to automatically adjust your thermostat.

-- Note: If you have a heat pump, make sure you install a “smart” thermostat that will warm the house back up gradually before you return.
+- If you have a heat pump, do not increase the thermostat setting by more than two degrees at a time to avoid wasting energy.
+Install a “smart” thermostat that will warm the house back up gradually before you return.